COVID-19 Restaurant Resourcesby

 Across the U.S. and around the world, restaurants and bars have either pivoted to takeout only or ramped up this part of their business in an effort to keep operations going while they follow new dining restrictions.
 If you’re looking to do the same, make sure you set yourself up for success: start with a new takeout menu.

-Despite the challenges involved in adapting a business model, takeout and delivery are giving many restaurants the best chance of survival.
+Despite the challenges involved in adapting a business model, takeout, delivery, and curbside pickup are giving many restaurants the best chance of survival.
 And many others rely on this takeout too – even in lockdown or quarantine.
 From the essential healthcare workers who need a quick lunch, to seniors who are unable to cook, the demand (and need) for restaurant fare never disappeared.